Published: 31 Oct 2019

 9. What are the tools for performing integration testing?

 Integration testing primarily focuses on verifying data communication among different modules of the software project.
 Integration tests determine the effectiveness and performance of different software modules when they are connected to each other.
 It rather determines whether a system of multiple modules work together as per the requirements specified.
 Individual units are culminated together and tested as one unit to validate the performance, functionalities, and reliability of the software.
 The formal software testing process involves testing different modules initially with unit testing and then moved further for integration testing.

 Why Integration Testing is Essential within the SDLC?

 The software has changing requirements and new patches of code are developed frequently.
-When these patches are grouped together to form one software, integration testing should be taken up.
+When these patches are grouped together to form one software, this testing process should be taken up.
 Usually, when complex software is built, it is classified into different modules and separately coded.
-It is essential that all these modules require integration testing to know how they perfume when combined.
+It is essential that all these modules require integration test to know how they perform when combined.
 Usually, integration testing is done after unit testing to ensure all the units work in harmony with each other.
-Integration testing is also done when support libraries are used along with the code.
+It is also done when support libraries are used along with the code.

 How to initiate Integration Testing?

 – Get a complete understanding of the application under test

 – Get an overview of what each Module does

 – Take a stance of the way data is transferred from one module to another

 – Get the view of exact data entry and data exit of the application